mingshuai-li/Advanced-Programming/README.md

 Utilize smart pointers instead of raw pointers.

-Unit tests aren't really tests if they're not testing anything automatically.
-Ideally, you should have reference output images for each process you want to test (e.g. generated with python or imagej or some other established general purpose tool).
-Then, instead of displaying the resulting image, you should compare the reference output and yout output (with some accuracy, esp if using floats) and return a value (e.g. bool) telling whether your operation worked as expected or not.
-You could then also use a testing framework, but I guess here that's unnecessary, as long as you report which tests have passed and which - failed.

-Having multiple classes in the same source file is not good style.
-Consider a folder of separate source and header files for each class (so like a folder tests with file inside TestGeometric.cpp TestGeometric.hpp TestFiltering.cpp TestGeometric.hpp

-One more thing, your menus might be easier to read and edit if they were using switch and enums instead of ifs with numbers.
-So you would do something like enum GeometricTransformation(Resize,Rotate,FlipLeftRight,FlipUpDown);
-Then, if you wanna get fancy, you could instead of the normal enums use better enums and then all your menus would boil down to a single function that prints the name of the enum, the numbers and names of its possible values and parses them accordingly.

-3- Also taking a file of images and apply some transforms and save them will be very useful in for data augmentation in computer vision.
-Since C++ is faster than python or Matlab it may be a goal for this project.
-I will try to add more comments in the following days if I can find some!

 **Sprint 2: Definition of "done"**

 The version will be considered as "complete" if